LyesDemri/TamagotchiP2Android/README.md

 # TamagotchiP2Android

+April 2026 Update: <br/>

+I've now extensively reviewed the code to make it a lot less terrible.
+I cut up sections of the program into classes of less than 100 lines of code.
+I've also put in place subfolders to start working on the Santaclautchi

 This is a reproduction of a P2 model of Bandai's 1997 tamagotchis <br/>
 This isn't the prettiest code I've written as I wrote it almost entirely on my phone (didn't use Android Studio). <br/>
 Also, I wasn't very good at Java when I started this project (back in 2020).
 I'm still getting the hang of it <br/>